plivo/plivo-browser-sdk2-examples/README.md

   }
 });
 ```
-### Hangup calls on page reload / close
+### Hangup calls on page reload or close
-*this will prevent dead calls on the other leg*
-Setup an unload listener
+This snippet will hangup existing calls when page is refreshed or closed.

 ```js
 window.onbeforeunload = function () {
   plivoWebSdk.client.hangup();